CEO Mats Grahn presents Immunovia

 - PanSYM-1 – for patients with vague symptoms profiles associated with pancreatic cancer clinical risk factors.

 Our prospective study for familial and hereditary risk groups, PanFAM-1, is a global multicenter prospective study that started at the end of 2016.
 During 2018 we are continuing to sign up cancer centers, both in the US and the EU.
 In December 2017, we announced that Sahlgrenska University Hospital in Gothenburg, had become the first Swedish site to join the study, and that the University of Pittsburgh, one of the most renowned centers of pancreatic cancer expertise in the US, had also become part of the study.
-In 2018 we have welcomed NYU School of Medicine Pancreatic Cancer Center, lead by Professor Diane M. Simeone, one of the leading experts in pancreatic cancer and an authority surgeon in the field.
+In 2018 we have welcomed NYU School of Medicine Pancreatic Cancer Center, lead by Professor Diane M. Simeone (one of the leading experts in pancreatic cancer and an authority surgeon in the field), the renowned Clínica Universidad de Navarra in Spain and Linköping University Hospital in Sweden.
 Their participation expands the patient base giving the study greater breadth and legitimacy.
 Broadening the study also have market advantages as the participating centers will most likely also be the first customers of the commercial test.
 Other participating partners are: Mount Sinai in New York, Knight Cancer Institute at Oregon Health and Sciences University, Massachusetts General Hospital, Boston.
 The European partners are IRYCIS in Madrid, the University of Liverpool in the UK, Santiago de Compostela University Hospital and Sahlgrenska University Hospital in Sweden.

 PanDIA-1, our prospective study for the new onset type II diabetes risk groups focuses on patients diagnosed after 50 years of age, one of the largest risk groups for pancreatic cancer.
 We have a collaboration with Lund University Diabetes Centre (LUDC).
 LUDC has historically collected samples from virtually all newly diagnosed diabetes patients since 2008 in the Skåne region of Sweden, a total of over 17,000 patients.